-It does seem odd to say those words given today’s realities, but we are all going to do our best.
-While this has been a difficult time for most of us, as brick and mortar retailers we are used to being flexible and creative.
+Given the realities of the day, we are all going to do our best.
+While it has been a difficult time for most of us, as brick and mortar retailers we are used to being flexible and creative.

 As you know, Local Yarn Store Day was designed to drive people to visit their local shops.
 However, with the current pandemic raging in the United States, that mission may not be the best thing for everyone concerned.